SolsticeDev/Solstice-WeatherSync/README.md

 -Sun and moon stuttering
 -time updates could look better
--Self updating time so time doesnt update with every notification interval
+-Self updating time so time doesnt update with every notification interval -Weather api will sometimes produce an error when the server first starts